UvMidnight/Total-Tinkers/README.md

 Code and package structure is very haphazard.
 Code needs some significant changes.
 Remove proxies by version 1.0.
 Clean up render code.

-Implement following weapons:
+<h3>Changes to old weapons:</h3>

-Proper Javelin behavior
+* Proper Javelin behavior

-Proper dagger behavior. as of now it is only a meele weapon.
+* Proper dagger behavior. as of now it is only a meele weapon.

-Throwing knives - needs rework.
+* Throwing knives - needs rework.
 Probably not going to even bother to implement this
+* Battleaxe needs the option to use the old behavior

-Remake a lot of textures:
+<h3>Remake a lot of textures:</h3>

-Dagger is still using all the old ones
+* Dagger is still using all the old ones

-Not very happy with some of the greatblade ones
+* Not very happy with some of the greatblade ones

-Add sounds and particles to all the weapons
+* Add sounds and particles to all the weapons

-Some new weapons to work on:
+<h3>Some new weapons to work on:</h3>

-Scimitar.
+* Scimitar.
 Weak weapon that focuses on using bleeds to obliterate targets

-Boomerang.
+* Boomerang.
 Self explanatory

-Gunblade: Meele weapon with occasional shooting.
+* Gunblade: Meele weapon with occasional shooting.
 Think warframe's high noon bullet guns.

-Shield: Battlesign but less battle-ish
+* Shield: Battlesign but less battle-ish

-Add custom Particles to added weapons

-Learn how to do asm:
+* Some alternative to the current bow type weapons.

+<h3>Tweaks to implement</h3>

-Enable option to remove damage cap - library/utils/toolhelper, literally just return whats given
+* Enable option to remove damage cap - (library/utils/toolhelper, literally just return whats given)

+* Stricter "Two Handed" weapons.

+<h3>QOL:</h3>

+* If the stencils that are loot from dungeons are enabled, a tooltip should be added to them.
+* Clean up descriptions
+* Move location of crafting for some of the weapons